VIP Brother season 3: Housemates

 The new VIP-Housemates were 17.
 All of them were competing for charity causes during their stay in the House.
 They were collecting money through the tasks given to them by Big Brother.

 A new guest celebrity Housemate was entering the House every week.
 He/she stayed in the House for one week, which made the celebrity Housemates in this season 25 in total.

 13 Housemates entered the House on Day 1.
 They were joined by 4 other Housemates on Day 2.

 Antonia

 Antonia Petrova is a Miss Bulgaria 2009.
 She entered the house on Day 2 and walked on Day 16.

 Anya

 Anya Pencheva is a famous actress and mother of Petya.
 She entered the house on Day 1.
 Anya got sick and she was hospitalized on Day 21.
 She returned to the house on Day 25.
 After the conflict with her fellow housemate Ivayla, Anya walked on Day 38.

 Bozhidara

 Bozhidara Bakalova is a fashion designer and twin-sister of Ivayla.
 She entered the house on Day 1 and was the sixth evicted on Day 47.
+Her brother Antony entered entered a year later in Big Brother Family with his wife Tsanka.